hyoban/vscode-xlog/README.md

 > [!CAUTION]
 > Do not commit your token to your repository.
+>
+> You should put it in your user settings, and other settings in your workspace settings.

-You can download your posts or create a new one by right-clicking your markdown file.
+You can download your posts or create/update a post by right-clicking your markdown file.

 ![ScreenShot 2024-03-16 18 48 43](https://github.com/hyoban/vscode-xlog/assets/38493346/8a11c04d-59c5-4faf-b13a-8a36e83b57da)